voyfai/frontend-take-home-test-bounding-boxes/README.md

 ### Main Requirements
 - Render a documents table in a new page
-- Load document from the backend when page opens (endpoint is already set but is currently not being called anywhere in the frontend)
+- Load document from the backend when page opens (assume endpoint is already set up in the backend)
+- Create a service that fetches the document from the backend
 - Store response in Redux store
 - Create a bounding box and document viewer
-- render the image base64 data in to a docment viewer and add bounding boxes of the items included in the response
+- Create a table that displays the document items

 ### Interaction Requirements
+- The cells in the document should be mapped to unique items showing all relevant values in the table row with one item id
-- Clicking an item in the table should highlight or show selected the corresponding bounding box in the document viewer
+- Clicking a unique item in the table should display the corresponding bounding boxes in the document viewer
 - Clicking a bounding box should highlight the corresponding row in the table
-- Implement a toggle option on the table row  to show either all bounding boxes or just one
+- Implement a toggle to show either all bounding boxes or just one
 - The bounding boxes should hold their size when the page is resized
-- the bounding boxes should show the title of the attribute they correlate to
-- take in to consideration that the bounding boxes unit of measure is in inches you can use the azure ocr documentation for further reference

 ## Questions?

-Once you have finished the assessment either send us a link to your github repo or zip the folder and send it to us.
-If you have any questions or run into technical issues, please reach out to us
+If you have any questions or run into technical issues, please reach out to us.

 Good luck with your assessment!